kursatkara/KARA-Lab-at-OSU/content/publication/effects-of-nose-bluntness-on-hypersonic-boundary-layer-receptivity-and-stability-over-cones/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
+  - Ponnampalam Balakumar
-  - Ponnampalam Balakumar and Osama A. Kandil
+  - Osama A. Kandil

 # Author notes (optional)
 #author_notes: